arindas/quartz/README.md

 ## Usage:

 Right now, quartz writes `.ppm` images to the standard output.
-Hence, users are request to redirect it's output to a file:
+Hence, users are requested to redirect it's output to a file:

 ```
 ./quartz > output_image.ppm
 ```

 Most image viewers can view `.ppm` files natively.
-However, for conveniently sharing the images, ppm images can be converter to other formats using ImageMagick's convert tool on Linux.
+However, for conveniently sharing the images, ppm images can be converted to other formats using ImageMagick's convert tool on Linux.
 For instance, to convert to png:

 ```